 The Liberal Arts Specialization, Plan A is based on instruction through small seminars and individual study, stressing historiography and research methods.
-Program requires a minimum of 30 semester credits, a master’s thesis, and knowledge of a foreign language.
 The Plan A is usually pursued in anticipation of an advanced degree, mainly in fields of history, business or law.

 Effective Fall 2011

 |HIST 501||Historical Method: Historiography||3|

 |Select four of the following courses in consultation with advisor:||12|

 |Reading Seminar: U.S. Since 1877|

 |Reading Seminar: Latin America|